Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/deserializing-binary-data-files.md

   (i.e. we know the files are in the right format and people won't be providing malicious input)
-- It's okay if the tool crashes - nobody will die, your servers won't be hacked, and if push comes to shove we can always open a hex editor and deserialise the data by hand
+- It's okay if the tool crashes - nobody will die, your servers won't be hacked, and if push comes to shove we can always open a hex editor and deserialize the data by hand
 - Just wants a quick-and-dirty solution to their problem